 Some tips for happy Baby Led Weaning

-1) Buy some coverall bibs, the one Bear is wearing is from Mothercare
+1) Let them eat naked or if that isn't appropriate use coverall bibs, the one Bear is wearing is from Mothercare

 2) Put a small cloth on their lap, it will catch all the bits that the bib lets through